Amylase

 What is the recommended dosage of Amylase?

-The clinically studied dose for Amylase is Combined enzyme blends: 5,000–25,000 DU per meal; Prescription PERT contains amylase activity in fixed ratio with lipase and protease.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is Combined enzyme blends: 5,000–25,000 DU per meal; Prescription PERT contains amylase activity in fixed ratio with lipase and protease Always follow the product label and check with a healthcare provider for personal advice.